aaronkanzer/GreenMonsterMash/README.md

 # GreenMonsterMash

-****Needed to make edits for edge cases, so libraries and scraping may not be successful
+****Needed to make edits for edge cases, so libraries and scraping may not be successful for every day or every game.

 Small personal project -- the goal was to automate the informational retrieval that I do each day at Fenway Park as one of the Green Monster Scoreboard Operators.